There are three types of documents that most people should have in any Estate Plan. In order of importance, they are:

 Please give our office a call for a no-cost review of your out-of-state wills.

 Even if you have prepared a Living Trust, you should also have a will with a “pour-over” provision.
 This is necessary in case not all real and personal property was transferred into the Trust.
+It is also necessary if you have minor children, because a Living Trust can’t create a Guardianship for your minor children.
 See more information on Living Trusts.
 Again, if you have moved to Texas from another state, you should have your Pour-Over Will reviewed to make sure that it provides all the benefits allowed under Texas law.

 Reviewing and Updating your Wills – You should review your Wills, Powers of Attorney documents, and beneficiary designations at least every 3 to 5 years, or sooner if you know that you have had some major family changes.

 Some things that may make changes to your documents necessary are:

 - Marriages or remarriages

 - People moving away